VladaZakharova/airflow/docs/apache-airflow-providers-google/operators/cloud/automl.rst

 The operator will wait for the operation to complete.
 Additionally the operator returns the id of model in :ref:`XCom <concepts:xcom>` under ``model_id`` key.

-This Operator is deprecated when running for text prediction and will be removed soon.
+This Operator is deprecated when running for text, video and vision prediction and will be removed soon.
-All the functionality of legacy AutoML Natural Language and new features are available on the Vertex AI platform.
-Please use :class:`~airflow.providers.google.cloud.operators.vertex_ai.auto_ml.CreateAutoMLTextTrainingJobOperator`.
+All the functionality of legacy AutoML Natural Language, Vision, Video Intelligence and new features are available on the Vertex AI platform.
+Please use :class:`~airflow.providers.google.cloud.operators.vertex_ai.auto_ml.CreateAutoMLTextTrainingJobOperator`, :class:`~airflow.providers.google.cloud.operators.vertex_ai.auto_ml.CreateAutoMLImageTrainingJobOperator` or :class:`~airflow.providers.google.cloud.operators.vertex_ai.auto_ml.CreateAutoMLVideoTrainingJobOperator`.
-When running Vertex AI Operator for training dat, please ensure that your data is correctly stored in Vertex AI datasets.
+When running Vertex AI Operator for training data, please ensure that your data is correctly stored in Vertex AI datasets.
 To create and import data to the dataset please use :class:`~airflow.providers.google.cloud.operators.vertex_ai.dataset.CreateDatasetOperator` and